RASHIKHANAP/SecURL/README.md

 the URL.
 The vulnerability has since been fixed.

-Thank you to Guillaume ([@gverdun](https://link.di20.net)) for translating Link Lock into French, and hosting a translated version.
+Thank you to Guillaume ([@gverdun](https://link.di20.net)) for translating SecURL into French, and hosting a translated version.
 Likewise, thanks to Nele Hirsch ([@eBildungslabor](https://github.com/eBildungslabor/)) for translating and hosting a German version, and to Piotr Wereszczyński ([@YourSenseiCreeper](https://github.com/YourSenseiCreeper)) for translating